• Home

-Keeping track of all your tasks is intensely personal.
+Keeping track of all the tasks on your to-do list is intensely personal.
 One of the reasons there are so many competing to-do list apps is none of them feel "just right" or work for everyone.
-And even though other kinds of productivity apps are incredibly important too, most of us need some kind of app to be a master-list of all the little things we need to do.
+And even though other kinds of productivity apps are incredibly important too, most of us need some kind of app to be a giant master-list of all the little things we need to do.

-The problem, then, is that apps that aren't designed specifically for macOS can just feel wrong.
-Things like keyboard shortcuts, notifications, and menus won't work as expected.
-It doesn't matter how good the app is on Windows or the web, if it doesn't respect macOS conventions, it will disrupt people's workflows—defeating the entire purpose of productivity software.
+On the other hand, Windows and web applications can be quite erratic.
+When an app isn't designed specifically for macOS (or is just designed badly), it can just feel wrong.
+Those all-important things, like keyboard shortcuts, notifications, and menus, won't work as expected.
+It doesn't matter how good the app is on Windows or the web; if it doesn't respect macOS conventions, it will disrupt people's workflows—defeating the entire purpose of productivity software.

 The best to-do list apps for Mac